ParmS-Musale/ParmS-Musale/README.md

 ## About Me
 - 🌱 I’m currently exploring and advanced **React** patterns.
 - 👯 I’m looking to collaborate on innovative projects and open-source contributions.
-- 💬 Ask me about anything related to **JavaScript, TypeScript, React, Node.js
+- 💬 Ask me about anything related to **JavaScript**, TypeScript, React, Node.js
 - 📫 How to reach me: [musaleparm9541.com](mailto:musaleparm9541@gmail.com)
 - ⚡ Fun fact: I enjoy optimizing applications for better performance and scalability.